Gary Setchell: Bedford Town (2020-2022)

-Corby Town (2023-Now)
+Corby Town (2023-2025)

 Setchell was appointed manager of Corby Town on 7 January 2023, following the departure of Lee Attenborough to Belper Town.
 He brought long-time assistant Darren Edey with him, taking charge of a side sitting sixth in the Northern Premier League Division One Midlands.

 His first competitive victory came in his fifth match, a 3–2 away win against Loughborough Dynamo on 11 February 2023.
 A week later, Corby produced a notable upset by beating league leaders Halesowen Town 4–2.
 A run of five successive wins culminated in a 1–0 victory over Spalding United on 22 March, moving the club into the play-off positions.
 However, a subsequent three-match winless spell proved costly, and despite winning their final three fixtures and scoring 15 goals, Corby missed the play-offs by two points.

 Setchell remained in charge for the 2023–24 season and rebuilt the squad, including several players from his title-winning Bedford Town side of 2021–22.
 Corby opened the campaign with a 3–2 win at Boldmere, but struggled at home and did not record their first home league victory until 1 January 2024, a 3–2 win over AFC Rushden & Diamonds.
 By that point the team had scored 46 league goals, only 14 of which had come at home.
 A strong finish to the season prompted speculation that Corby might have challenged for the title had their early home form been stronger; they remained unbeaten away against the eventual top three.

 Setchell continued for the 2024–25 season, during which Corby were considered among the promotion favourites.
 An excellent start left the club unbeaten and six points clear by the end of September.
 The run ended with a 2–0 home defeat to Quorn on 9 October, but Corby responded with four consecutive victories, three against fellow play-off contenders.
 After defeating Shepshed Dynamo 3–2 in early November, the team endured a poor spell, losing four of their next six matches.
 Although form later improved, Quorn pulled clear at the top of the league.

 Setchell led Corby to the Northamptonshire Senior Cup final at Sixfields, losing 2–0, and secured a home play-off semi-final.
 Corby defeated Long Eaton United 1–0 in front of a crowd of around 1,400, advancing to face Worcester City.
 A season-high attendance of approximately 2,700 watched Corby lose 2–1 in the final, bringing an end to what was regarded as a strong and largely successful campaign.

+On 16 December 2025, Setchell resigned due to budget cuts.

+Harborough Town (2026)

+Setchell was announced as Harborough Town F.C.'s director of football on 15 February 2026.

+Basford United (2026–)

+On 10 August 2026, Setchell left his role as director of football at Harborough Town to become manager at Northern Premier League Division One Midlands side Basford United.